Information for Probate Courts and Approved Providers

 For more information on CLE accreditation, see: How to Apply for Accreditation of a CLE Program Information for Sponsors or contact the Office of Attorney Services at ccle@sc.ohio.gov or at 614.387.9320.

-Download Instructions (Note: These videos are large high definition files.
-To request a link to a smaller file, email AdultGuardianEDU@sc.ohio.gov.)
+Videos are large, high-definition files.
+To request a link to a smaller file, email AdultGuardianEDU@sc.ohio.gov.